fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

     Tasks is a functional test.
 - _Subcutaneous test_ : A test that doesn’t run against the final end-user
     interface, but against an interface just below the surface.
-Since most of the tests in this book test against the API layer—not the CLI—they qualify as subcutaneous tests.
+Since most of the tests in this course test against the API layer—not the CLI—they qualify as subcutaneous tests.

-### How This Book Is Organized
+### How This Course Is Organized

 In Lab 1, Getting Started with pytest, you’ll install pytest